mininet-wifi/mininet-wifi.github.io/_pages/part3.md

 mininet-wifi> py sta1.setRange(10, intf='sta1-wlan0')
 ```

-and confirming the new value with:
+and confirm the new value with:
 ```
 mininet-wifi> py sta1.wintfs[0].range
 ```